consysT-project/consysT-code/README.md

 ## Project overview

-* **consistency-checker**: Implements the type annotations and the information flow analysis using the Checker framework.
+* **consys-type-checker**: Implements the type annotations and the information flow analysis using the Checker framework.
-    * **consistency-checker-test**: Unit tests for checking information flow with the consistency checker.
+    * **consys-type-checker-test**: Unit tests for checking information flow with the consistency checker.
 (Has its own maven module, because it needs to be compiled using the consistency checker as annotation processor).
 *